Joanna Falco-Leshin

 JoAnna Falco-Leshin has served as a professor of English and Humanities at Miami Dade College since August 1985.

 Education

 She received her PhD in higher education administration from the University of Miami in 1988.

-Leadership
+Career

 Falco-Leshin served as the Wolfson Campus faculty Senate President for seven consecutive years.
-During her tenure in office she served under the leadership of then campus president Eduardo J. Padrón.
+During her tenure in office, she served under the leadership of then campus president Eduardo J. Padrón.
 She was elected vice president of Miami Dade College's faculty Senate Consortium.
-As interim President of the College's Senate's Consortium, she presided over a vote endorsing the faculty's collective bargaining efforts.
+As interim President of the college's Senate's Consortium, she presided over a vote endorsing the faculty's collective bargaining efforts.
 Falco-Leshin was the first vice president of the United Faculty of Miami Dade College Wolfson Campus.
 A member of NCTE and the AAUP, she is a strong proponent of academic freedom.

 Awards

 Falco-Leshin is the recipient of the National Institute for Staff and Organizational Development's award for Teaching Excellence.

-She is also the first recipient of the Blockbuster Entertainment Corporation's Endowed Teaching Chair.
+She is the first recipient of the Blockbuster's endowed teaching chair.